shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 }
 ```

-The `@ORM\ManyToMany` annotation defines the doctrine model which will be used to link it with the product.
+The `@ORM\ManyToMany` annotation defines the doctrine model which will be used to link to the product.
 Additionally, you have to provide the table which will be used to join the data because you have to use a mapping table.
-The table only contains the primary keys of the doctrine models.
+The table only contains the primary keys of both doctrine models.
 The mapping table itself will be defined by the `@ORM\JoinTable(name="s_product_categories")` annotation.
 After that, you have to define `joinColumns` which stores the relation to the product itself and `inverseJoinColumns` which stores the relation to the category inside the mapping table.
 Both properties contain `@ORM\JoinColumn` whereas `name` always is the column name of the mapping table and `referencedColumnName` always contains the primary key column of the relation table, e.g. `s_product.id` or `s_categories.id`.

 <div class="alert alert-info">
 <strong>Important</strong>
 <p><code>@ORM\ManyToMany</code> relations need to be initialized with an empty array collection within the <code>__construct()</code> method.
-This needs to be done to prevent unexpected values.
+This needs to be done to prevent unexpected behaviour.
 </div>

 ### Link Products to Attributes (**OneToOne**)